Toni Morrison: Beloved trilogy and the Nobel Prize: 1987–1998

 In her Nobel lecture, Morrison talked about the power of storytelling.
 To make her point, she told a story.
 She spoke about a blind, old, Black woman who is approached by a group of young people.
 They demand of her, "Is there no context for our lives?
 No song, no literature, no poem full of vitamins, no history connected to experience that you can pass along to help us start strong? ...
 Think of our lives and tell us your particularized world.
 Make up a story."

+Morrison received an honorary Doctor of Letters degree from Howard University during its Charter Day celebration in 1995.
+After the ceremony, she delivered the speech "The First Solution", excerpts of which were later published as an essay titled "Racism and Fascism".
+The speech discussed the ongoing threat of fascism to democracy, which she said makes inroads through a series of ten steps.
+Scholar Dana A. Williams writes that Morrison lays out the argument that racism "is as much a strategy used to invoke fear and to uphold fabricated hierarchies as fascism."

-In 1996, the National Endowment for the Humanities selected Morrison for the Jefferson Lecture, the U.S. federal government's highest honor for "distinguished intellectual achievement in the humanities."
-Morrison's lecture, entitled "The Future of Time: Literature and Diminished Expectations," began with the aphorism: "Time, it seems, has no future."
+In 1996, the National Endowment for the Humanities selected Morrison for the Jefferson Lecture, the U.S. federal government's highest honor for "distinguished intellectual achievement in the humanities".
+Morrison's lecture, entitled "The Future of Time: Literature and Diminished Expectations", began with the aphorism: "Time, it seems, has no future."
 She cautioned against the misuse of history to diminish expectations of the future.
-Morrison was also honored with the 1996 National Book Foundation's Medal of Distinguished Contribution to American Letters, which is awarded to a writer "who has enriched our literary heritage over a life of service, or a corpus of work."
+Morrison was also honored with the 1996 National Book Foundation's Medal of Distinguished Contribution to American Letters, which is awarded to a writer "who has enriched our literary heritage over a life of service, or a corpus of work".

 The third novel of her Beloved Trilogy, Paradise, about citizens of an all-Black town, came out in 1997.
 The following year, Morrison was on the cover of Time magazine, making her only the second female writer of fiction and second Black writer of fiction to appear on what was perhaps the most significant U.S. magazine cover of the era.